Skip to content

 • Files: Links to the input files used when creating this dataset.

-Then there is the "Run Analysis" section, which has a list of links ot pipelines that can be run using this dataset.
+Then there is the "Run Analysis" section, which has a list of links to pipelines that can be run using this dataset.
+Pipelines can only be run on datasets that were uploaded or that were completed successfully.

 Following this is the "Analysis Results" section which has links to datasets that were created using this dataset as an input.
 If no datasets have been created off of this one, this section will not be present.